The LATEST Incident Report

 By North Star Editorial Staff

 When we named this platform North Star Editorial, we did so with conviction.
-We believed in serving as a guiding light through the darkness of injustice — a place for truth, clarity, and collective healing.
-What we did not realize, at the time, was just how directly our mission echoes one of the most powerful voices in Black history: Frederick Douglass.
+We believed in serving as a guiding light through the darkness of injustice; a place for truth, clarity, and collective healing — Founded in Minnesota.

 “Right is of no sex — Truth is of no color — God is the Father of us all, and we are all brethren.”